grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 are accepting this limitation, but we may consider optimizing this in the future if it becomes a problem.

+Except for the cases noted below (Ring Hash and Outlier Detection), it is up to the implementation whether a given LB policy takes resolver attributes into account when comparing endpoints from the old list and the new list.

 #### Weighted Round Robin

 In the `weighted_round_robin` policy described in [gRFC A58][A58], some